Newcomers: Please note that hyperlinks are green. Try this step-by-step guide to get the most out of this page of links.

 Since 1988, the American Botanical Council (ABC) has been educating consumers, healthcare professionals, researchers, educators, industry and the media on the safe and effective use of herbs and medicinal plants.
 ABC is an independent, nonprofit organization supported by thousands of members around the world.
 A simple, free registration will allow you to view many articles on herbs in HerbalGram and other excellent resources on this website including HerbMed below.

-An interactive, electronic herbal database that provides hyperlinked access to the scientific data underlying the use of herbs for health.
-It is an impartial, evidence-based information resource provided by the nonprofit Alternative Medicine Foundation, Inc. This public site provides access to 20 of the most popular herbs, 3 of which can be found growing wild in Southern California while some of the others can be grown in the home garden.
+An interactive, electronic herbal database that provides hyperlinked access to the scientific data underlying the use of hundreds of herbs for health.
+It is an impartial, evidence-based information resource provided by the nonprofit American Botanical Council (ABC).
+The Top 20 page provides access to 20 of the most popular herbs, several of which can be found growing wild in Southern California while some of the others can be grown in the home garden.
+The list is updated periodically based on data collated by ABC.

 MedFacts Natural Products Consumer Database